-- Will have an outstanding academic record and be making exceptional progress in their doctoral program, as demonstrated by academic records, letters of recommendation and other measures of scholarship;
+- Will have an outstanding academic record and be making exceptional progress in their doctoral program, as demonstrated by academic records, letters of recommendation, and other measures of scholarship according to their discipline;

 - Should have demonstrated a commitment during their doctoral program to enhancing the student experience of their peers through extracurricular leadership within the University and involvement in the life of the University.
-Of equal importance will be the candidates’ commitment to community outreach and involvement, as demonstrated by extracurricular activities outside of the University; (NOTE: only achievements/contributions during the doctoral program will be considered)
+Of equal importance will be the candidates’ commitment to community outreach and involvement, as demonstrated by extracurricular activities outside of the University and their discipline.
+Community outreach often relates to disciplinary background.
+Therefore, outreach not specifically related to one’s research or academic field is highly valued and should be emphasized in the application.
+NOTE: only achievements/contributions during the doctoral program will be considered.

 Complete application details are listed on the University of Toronto Alumni Association’s website.

-The selection committee chooses finalists to be interviewed for the award.
+By early February, successful and unsuccessful applicants will be notified.
 Finalists who are not selected as the Sedra Scholar will each receive a $1,000 prize in recognition of their achievement, and will be named UTAA Graduate Scholars.
 The Sedra Scholar and all finalists are honoured at the annual Awards of Excellence ceremony held each spring.

 Contacts & Resources